Skip to main content

 • In Traditional Chinese Medicine, Jade is associated with the body's vital essence (jing) and is believed to promote longevity and physical vitality.

-• Modern crystal healers also suggest Jade for the skeletal system and joint health.
+• Crystal healers also suggest Jade for the skeletal system and joint health.

 Note: These properties are based on metaphysical traditions and are not a substitute for medical advice.